HomeHome Breadcrumb Separator Blog Breadcrumb Separator Davos 2025: Five ways to stand out with your thought leadership

 So we expect the role of leadership to be a big part of the agile debate at Davos.
 As Forbes calls “adaptive leadership” its number one leadership trend, we’re seeing an urgent need for executives to step up and figure out what agile can really do for their organisations.
 And leaders will need a platform where they can be open about the challenges they face.

-Thomas Sturge, Group Editor
+Thomas Sturge, Group Editor, Leadership & Strategic Innovation

 The content agenda at Davos 2025 will be a packed one, and these five topics are likely to feature near the top.
 To stand out, work out where you can excel — and then communicate your expertise in a bold and refreshing way.
 Remember, it’s better to lead part of the conversation than just contribute to all of it.